wp-plugins/amazon-link/readme.txt

 = AWS Public Key =

+There are a number of features of the plugin that require access to Amazon Web Services (AWS).
+These include the generation of live data when displaying the links, providing a product search facility on the post/page edit admin screen, and the ability to generate product wishlists & reccomendations.

-If you wish to use the wishlist/recommendations part of the plugin then you must have the appropriate AWS public and private key pair and enter them in these two settings.
+If you wish to use any of these features then you must have the appropriate AWS Access IDs and enter them in these two settings.
 To get these keys simply register with the [Amazon Web Service](http://aws.amazon.com/) site and this will provide you with the appropriate strings.

 = AWS Private Key =

 See above.

+= Debug =

+If you are having problems with the plugin and need to contact me, it may be helpful if you could enable this option briefly.
+It causes the plugin to put extra hidden output in your sites pages that are displaying amazon links, which I can use to diagnose any problems.

+It is not recommended that this option is enabled for any length of time as it will show your AWS access keys in the page html source.

 == Shortcode ==